-In January 2020, our compensation committee engaged Pearl Meyer & Partners, LLC, or Pearl Meyer, to conduct a compensation analysis of compensation practices for our named executive officers and to assist the compensation committee in establishing market place compensation levels for such executives for 2020.
-In February 2021, our compensation committee engaged Meridian Compensation Partners, LLC, or Meridian, to conduct the compensation analysis for 2021, including bonuses paid in 2021 in recognition of 2020 performance.
+In February 2021, our compensation committee engaged Meridian Compensation Partners, LLC, or Meridian, to conduct a compensation analysis of compensation practices for our named executive officers and to assist the compensation committee in establishing market place compensation levels for such executives for 2021.
+Meridian was also engaged by the compensation committee to conduct the compensation analysis for 2022.
 The compensation committee considered any potential conflicts of interest with each compensation consultant and determined that there were no such conflicts of interest.
 The committee will continue to monitor Meridian's independence going forward.